I Felt the Warmth on This Morn

 and I saw the winter being blown away,

-and I felt the spring taking over everything.
+and I felt Spring taking everything.

 The kingdom of God is advancing—